-149. Personal files of persons who have completed doctoral studies but have not defended dissertations are kept at the Research Centre for one year and then transferred to University's archives.

-150. Personal files of persons who have not completed doctoral studies are kept in the Research Centre for one year, and then - in University's archives, in accordance with the Document Management and Control Procedure.

-151. Personal files of persons who have not been admitted to a doctoral programme are stored at the Research Centre for one year and then destroyed.

-152. Personal files of persons who have defended a doctoral dissertation or who want to obtain a doctoral degree externally are kept at the Research Centre for two years after the defence of the dissertation, and then - at University's archives.

-153. A file must contain:

-153.1. admission documents;

-153.2. the Rector's order on admission to the doctoral programme;

-153.3. the Rector's order for the approval of the supervisor or scientific advisor of the doctoral student and amendments to the order, if any;

-153.4. consents of the doctoral student's supervisor or scientific advisor, and a description of the student's research activities;

-153.5. the doctoral student's work plan;

-153.6. the doctoral examination logs and descriptions of subject programmes;

-153.7. orders of the Rector concerning the doctoral student's research trips and doctoral student's withdrawal from doctoral studies;

-153.8. annual reports of the doctoral student and the conclusions of their evaluation by the Doctoral Committee;

-153.9. permission from the Lithuanian Bioethics Committee or the Regional Ethics Committee for Biomedical Research to conduct biomedical research and/or authorisation from the State Food and Veterinary Service to conduct a project for animal testing procedures (if any);

-153.10. documents for deferrals of doctoral programme timeframes (if any);

-153.11. an application to the Rector for a permission to defend a dissertation;

-153.12. a copy of the minutes of the meeting of researchers of the academic unit of the University where the dissertation was prepared regarding the eligibility of the dissertation for defence at the meeting of the Defence Council;

-153.13. a written consent of each member of the research field council to be a member of the Council, a description of their scientific activities, and written feedback on the dissertation;

-153.14.
-Order of the Rector on the appointment of the Defence Council and the date of the defence;

-153.15. a copy of the announcement of the dissertation defence;

-153.16. a list of the scientific articles published by the doctoral student;

-153.17. an audio recording of minutes of the meeting of the Research Council in an electronic medium, together with the minutes of the vote and the decision on the award of the degree of a Doctor of Science;

-153.18. a document confirming that the Martynas Mažvydas National Library of Lithuania or the University's library received the dissertation;

-153.19. a copy of the doctoral diploma.

-CHAPTER XI
+- 149. Personal files of persons who have completed doctoral studies but have not defended dissertations are kept at the Research Department for one year and then transferred to University's archives. - 150.
+Personal files of persons who have not completed doctoral studies are kept in the Research Department for one year, and then in University's archives, in accordance with the Document Management and Control Procedure. - 151.
+Personal files of persons who have not been admitted to the doctoral studies are stored at the Research Department for one year and then destroyed. - 152.
+Personal files of persons who have defended a doctoral dissertation or who want to obtain a doctoral degree extramurally are kept at the Research Department for two years after the defence of the dissertation, and then at University's archives. - 153.
+A file must contain: - 153.1. admission documents: - 153.2. the Rector's order on admission to the doctoral studies; - 153.3. the Rector's order for the approval of the supervisor, consultant of the doctoral student or scientific consultant and amendments to the order, if any; - 153.4. agreements of the doctoral student's supervisor or consultant, and a description of their research activities; - 153.5. the doctoral student's work plan; - 153.6. the doctoral examination reports and descriptions of subject programmes; - 153.7. orders of the Rector concerning the doctoral student's research trips and doctoral student's withdrawal from doctoral studies; - 153.8. annual reports of the doctoral student and the conclusions of their evaluation by the Doctoral Committee; - 153.9. permission from the Lithuanian Bioethics Committee or the Regional Ethics Committee for Biomedical Research to conduct biomedical research and/or authorisation from the State Food and Veterinary Service to conduct a project for animal testing procedures (if any); - 153.10. documents for deferrals of doctoral studies timeframes (if any); - 153.11. an application to the Rector for a permission to defend a dissertation; - 153.12. a copy of the minutes of the meeting of researchers of the academic unit of the University where the dissertation was prepared regarding the eligibility of the dissertation for defence at the meeting of the Defence Council; - 153.13. a written agreement of each member of the Defence Council to be a member of the Council, a description of their scientific activities, and written reviews on the dissertation; - 153.14.
+Order of the Rector on the appointment of the Defence Council and the date of the defence; - 153.15. a copy of the announcement of the dissertation defence; - 153.16. a list of the scientific articles published by the doctoral student; - 153.17. an audio recording of the meeting of the Defence Council in an electronic medium, together with the minutes of the vote and the decision on the award of the Doctor's degree; - 153.18. a copy of the doctoral diploma.

-FUNDING OF DOCTORAL STUDIES
+CHAPTER XI FUNDING OF DOCTORAL STUDIES